-Poverty, inflation, fear: Egypt’s economy pushed to brink
+Poverty and inflation: Egypt’s economy hit by global turmoil

 Egypt, a country of more than 103 million people, is running low on foreign currency needed to buy essentials like grain and fuel.
 To keep U.S. dollars in the country, the government has tightened imports, meaning fewer new cars and summer dresses.

-For the nearly third of Egyptians living in poverty, and the millions more in poor conditions, the country’s economic woes mean life is much harder than off-season shopping — they’re seeing less food on the table.
+For the nearly third of Egyptians living in poverty, and the millions more in poor conditions, the country’s economic woes mean life is much harder than off-season shopping — they’re finding it harder to put food on the table.
 A decade after deadly protests and political upheaval rocked the Middle East’s most populous nation, the economy is still staggering and has taken new hits.

 Fatima, a 32-year-old cleaner in Cairo, says her family stopped buying red meat five months ago.
 Chicken also has become a luxury.
 She’s borrowing from relatives to make ends meet.

-“If prices keep rising, the country will fall and won’t be safe anymore,” she said, asking to be identified only by her first name for fear of reprisal.
-She worries that crime and theft will increase “because people won’t have enough money to feed themselves.”
+She’s worried about the impact of high prices on Egypt’s social fabric.
+Asking to be identified only by her first name for fear of reprisal, she worries that crime and theft will increase “because people won’t have enough money to feed themselves.”

-For decades, most Egyptians have depended on the government to keep basic goods affordable, but that social contract is under threat as the impact from Russia’s war in Ukraine leaves Egypt struggling to pay for grain imports for state-subsidized bread.
+For decades, most Egyptians have depended on the government to keep basic goods affordable, but that social contract is under duress due to the impact from Russia’s war in Ukraine.
+Egypt has sought loans to pay for grain imports for state-subsidized bread.
 It’s also grappling with surging consumer prices as the currency drops in value.
-The threat of food insecurity in the world’s largest importer of wheat, 80% of which comes from the war-torn Black Sea region, has raised concerns of instability.
+The threat of food insecurity in the world’s largest importer of wheat, 80% of which comes from the war-torn Black Sea region, has raised concerns.

 “In terms of, like, bread in exchange for freedom, that contract got violated a long time ago,” said Timothy Kaldas, an economic expert at the Tahrir Institute for Middle East Policy.